Ready for a Healthier You?

 The Poop Diet: Eating According to Your Stool Type

-Eating high fiber foods is great, but you need to understand what your stool is telling you.
+Eating high fiber foods is excellent, but you need to understand what your stool is telling you.
 This helps fine-tune your diet to restore perfect balance.

-• Hard, pebble-like stool means that it’s stayed in the colon for too long and lost its water.
-You need to increase soluble and insoluble fiber intake, drink water consistently, add healthy fats to lubricate your digestive tract, and eat laxative fruits.
+• Hard, pebble-like stool means that it's stayed in the colon for too long and lost its water.
+You need to increase your intake of soluble and insoluble fiber, drink water consistently, add healthy fats to lubricate your digestive tract, and eat laxative fruits.

 • If you have dry, crumbly stool, then your water intake isn't enough (even if you're eating fiber).
 Drink plain water with electrolytes or herbal teas, eat water-rich foods, and add more soluble fiber to your diet.